 Some intriguing facts about the band are:

-- Flea found the ‘Silverlake Music Conservatory’ in Los Angeles to encourage music education among the youth.
+- Flea founded the ‘Silverlake Music Conservatory’ in Los Angeles to encourage music education among the youth.

 The Stone Temple Pilots were an alternative rock band said to be quite experimental with their music, blurring the lines between classic rock, pop music, and psychedelic tunes found in each of their signature music.

 Drama ensued many times between Weiland and the rest of the members of Stone Temple Pilots, as once in 2013, a statement was issued firing the former.
-He responded with a statement that addressed how can he be fired from a band he created.
+He responded with a statement that addressed how he was fired from a band he created.
 However, Scott Weiland died later on.

 Their band had faced other issues as well.
 In one of their tours, Shangri-La Dee da, Stone temple pilots had to appoint a sober coach to keep them in check.

 But, they were known for their big music.
-Stone Temple Pilots’ recent album in 2020 – Perdida, even hit 21 among Billboard’s top alternative albums chart.
+Stone Temple Pilots’ recent album in 2020 – Perdida, even hit 21 on Billboard’s Top Alternative Albums chart.

-The Artists of the bands showed their broad character – Izzy Stradlin and Axl rose carried out more of the violent guitar tunes and subjects, while the drummer Steven Adler kept the music warm and powerful.
+The Artists of the bands showed their broad character – Izzy Stradlin and Axl Rose carried out more violent guitar tunes and subjects, while the drummer Steven Adler kept the music warm and powerful.

 - One of their hits – Sweet Child O’ Mine, rose their significance to number 1, becoming one of the most known bands in the world.